andremaravilha/tsp-art/README.md

 # Traveling Salesman Problem (TSP) Art

 A Python application that allows people to create their own TSP Art (art constructed by solving instances of the Traveling Salesman Problem).

 ## How to install

 This application uses [LKH-3](http://webhotel4.ruc.dk/~keld/research/LKH-3/) solver, an implementation of the Lin-Kernighan heuristic implemented by K. Helsgaun.
 Please, visit [LKH-3](http://webhotel4.ruc.dk/~keld/research/LKH-3/) page to see how to install it.

-Windows users does not need to install LKH-3, since a stand-alone executable for Windows machines is already included on the installation.
+Windows users do not need to install LKH-3, since a stand-alone executable for Windows machines is already included on the installation.

 To install TSP Art application, clone (or download) the repository:
 ```
 git clone https://github.com/andremaravilha/tsp-art
 cd tsp-art